centiservice/mats3/README.md

 There's a document going into details [here](docs/WhatIsMats.md), and for the rationale behind Mats [here](docs/RationaleForMats.md).

-Trying to describe Mats in short form, from a few different angles:
+Trying to describe Mats in short form, from several different angles:

 ### A picture is worth...